MarcoDVisser/rssfeeds/README.md

 # rssfeeds
-list of Ecology related rss feeds
+List of Ecology related rss feeds in txt format for use with newbeuter (> 2.9).
+Includes most journals with working rss feeds.